delameter/pytermor/docs/pages/examples/rendering.rst

 `FrozenText` is an immutable version of `Text` (to be precise, its quite the
 opposite: ``Text`` is a child of ``FrozenText``).

-We will utilize aligning capabilities of ``FrozenText`` class in a following code fragment:
+We will utilize alignment capabilities of ``FrozenText`` class in a following code fragment:

 .. code-block::